ethereum-optimism/optimism/specs/glossary.md

 The fork choice rule is the rule used to determined which block is to be considered as the head of a blockchain.
 On L1, this is determined by the proof of stake rules.

-L2 also has a fork choice rule, although the rules vary depending on wether we want the sequencer-confirmed head, the on-chain-confirmed head, or the on-chain-finalized head.
+L2 also has a fork choice rule, although the rules vary depending on whether we want the sequencer-confirmed head, the on-chain-confirmed head, or the on-chain-finalized head.

 > TODO: define and link to those concepts

+## Priority Gas Auction

+Transactions are in ethereum are ordered by the price that the transaction pays to the miner.
+Priority Gas Auctions (PGAs) occur when multiple parties are competing to be the first transaction in a block.
+Each party continuously updates the gas price of their transaction.
+PGAs occur when there is value in submitting a transaction before other parties (like being the first deposit or submitting a deposit before there is not more guaranteed gas remaining).
+PGAs tend to have negative externalities on the network due to a large amount of transactions being submitted in a very short amount of time.

 ------------------------------------------------------------------------------------------------------------------------